 A charming and relaxed part of Berlin that is great for families, couples, or those looking to be close to the city but away from the craziness.

-Prenzlauer Berg is also one of the best neighborhoods to stay in Berlin if you want to experience laid back local living.
+Prenzlauer Berg is also one of the best neighbourhoods to stay in Berlin if you want to experience laid-back local living.

 Besides a variety of Berlin hotels, Prenzlauer Berg is a popular neighbourhood for Airbnb and other rental properties for those looking to spend a bit longer in the city.